-Currently, Pedro is overseeing a program that documents abuses by law enforcement agencies, working with many community groups, advocating for policy change, and interacting with migrant communities.
-Pedro has been widely interviewed and published by the Associated Press, San Diego Union, Univision, Pacifica Radio, among others.
+Pedro oversees a program that documents abuses by law enforcement agencies, collaborates with community groups, advocates for policy change, and works with migrant communities.
+He is a member of the steering committee for the Southern Border Communities Coalition and is Ex Officio representative for the San Diego Immigrant Rights Consortium’s Advisory Committee.
+He holds a master’s degree in Ethnic Studies.
+Pedro has been widely interviewed and published by the Washington Post, CNN, Los Angeles Times, KPBS, NBC7, and the San Diego Union-Tribune, among others.